catspeed-cc/.github/profile/README.md

 # Future projects that may interest you:
 - https://github.com/catspeed-cc/sd-webui-reforge-docker - A dockerized version of Stable Diffusion WebUI reForge

+# Do you or someone you know need dockerization work completed?
 If you or anyone you know personally and have connections to requires your project to be dockerized, I will consider doing it for free, depending on the size of the project, and what currently is on my plate.
 You may contact me by [submitting an issue ticket on this repository](https://github.com/catspeed-cc/sd-webui-forge-docker/issues)

+~ @mooleshacat

+EOF